gdrosos/bloat-study-artifact/README.md

 Moreover, the source code of each release will also be stored in the following directory:
   `data/sources/{first_letter_of_package_name}/{package_name}/{package_version}/`.

  Finally, the script will produce a JSON file named `data/project_dependencies_final.json` which contains the final dataset of projects and dependencies which will be used for the remaining steps of the Data Analysis Phase.(Its descriptives are described on the Data Analysis rows of Table 1).

 #### Partial Call Graph Generation of Subset Dataset
-For a quicker alternative, you can run the partial call graph generation process for a subset of 50 projects along with their set of dependencies, comprising of 88 unique PyPI releases.
+For a quicker alternative, you can run the partial call graph construction process for a subset of 50 projects along with their set of dependencies, comprising of 88 unique PyPI releases.
 Ensure you have completed the [dependency resolution process of the subset dataset](#dependency-resolution-of-a-subset-dataset) step before proceeding with this step..
 To initiate this process, execute the following command:
 ```bash